waterstopper/Regina/docs/README.md

 Description of what certain properties do:

 * **group** - groups all children of this container and applies all transformations of such container to the group.
-By default, all containers are on the root level,
+By default, all containers are on the <svg> level,
 * **fill** - color of space inside container.
 Opaque by default.
 * **outline** - color of outline.
 Black by default
 * **opacity** - opacity